 The start of the phrase Faith in the Flakes goes back in 2009.
-I credit my oldest son when he was just a three years old then.
+I credit my oldest son just one month before he turned four years old.
 There was potential for an early season (November) snowstorm, and I extended my excitement with him.
 We talked about all the things we planned on doing in the snow that weekend.
 But the week ended, the snow did not arrive.
 I had to explain to Little B why his dad (and a weatherman) was wrong.

 Brendan understood quickly, and believed it would eventually snow.
 He know we had plenty of winter ahead of us.

 That word ‘Faith’ was his, knowing it was believing in something you can’t see.
 The phrase Faith in the Flakes came from our conversation.
 We walked away happy and didn’t have to wait long.

 It was this date is when #FITF got validation.

 It was on December 5, 2009 when we got our snow.
 Baltimore’s BWI records only show 1 inch, but the inland suburbs got up to 5 inches.
 That’s what we got to play in at our house.

 Then two weeks later on December 19, 2009, we had the largest snowstorm in Baltimore December history and began our snowiest winter on record with a total of 77 inches!